Everything You Need to Know

 - Children are outdoors for many activities during the camp day and should arrive with sunscreen already applied.

 - Staff will make time for children to reapply sunscreen throughout the camp day.
-Parents can also give permission for staff to help younger children apply sunscreen.

 - Hydration is very important, and water is available for campers throughout the day.
 Staff will encourage children to stay hydrated and parents are asked to do the same.